 Bryan Barnett is a dual season Olympian.
-He made his Olympic debut in track and field at Beijing 2008 before switching over to bobsleigh in which he competed at Sochi 2014.
+He made his Olympic debut in track and field at Beijing 2008 before switching over to bobsleigh in which he competed at Sochi 2014 and PyeongChang 2018.
 As a sprinter, Barnett won 200m silver at the 2006 IAAF World Junior Championships.
 He went on to compete at the 2007, 2009 and 2011 IAAF World Championships.
 At the 2007 Pan American Games he was a member of the Canadian 4x100m relay team that captured silver.
 He represented Canada at Beijing 2008 in the 200m.

 A little more about Bryan…